danigosa/mysafepool/README.rst

 MySafePool
 =====

-An extension of mysql pooling with SQLAlchemy and PyMYSQL or MySQLdb
+An extension of mysql pooling with SQLAlchemy and PyMYSQL

 Requirements
 -----------